 Man loses arm in alligator attack outside Florida bar

-A 23-year-old man sustained "significant injuries" in an alligator attack near Fort Myers, Florida, early on Sunday morning, wildlife officials said.
-The man lost his arm as a result, according to the Associated Press.
+A 23-year-old man lost his arm after an alligator attack near Ft.
+Myers, Florida, early Sunday morning, wildlife officials said.

-The man was transported by helicopter to a hospital in Fort Myers, where he underwent surgery to amputate his arm, the AP reported, citing a spokesperson from Charlotte County Fire and EMS.
-CBS News contacted the spokesperson for confirmation but did not receive an immediate reply.
+The man was transported by helicopter to Gulf Coast Medical Center in Ft.
+Myers, where he underwent surgery to amputate his right arm above the elbow, said Todd Dunn, a spokesperson from Charlotte County Fire and EMS, in an email to CBS News.
+Bystanders had applied a tourniquet to the arm before authorities arrived at the scene around 1:40 a.m.

 Manny Hidalgo, another patron who was at Banditos Bar when the alligator attack happened, said he heard screaming outside and left the bar with a flashlight to see what was going on, according to The Daily Sun, a newspaper based in Port Charlotte.
 The victim was in the water when Hidalgo found him, he recalled.